shiyiwen/shiyiwen.github.io/project/index.md

 ---
 </span>
 ###Classification of U.S. Coins
 _Nov.
 2014 - Dec.
-2014 | __Matlab/Image Processing__<br>
+2014_ | __Matlab / Image Processing__<br>

 It is a Digital Image Processing class project.
 There are five members in the group.<br>
-This is a Matlab  an image analysis model to find out the total value of coins in the image.
+This is a Matlab model to find out the total value of coins in the image.
 <br>
-I implement following parts:
+I implement following parts:<br>
 - Implement image-processing algorithms (color segmentation, circle Hough transformation) to extract coins’ feature.

 <script type="text/javascript">